-India could import more sugar as global prices plunge, rupee strengthens
+India could import more sugar as prices plunge, rupee strengthens

 ($1 = 64.5200 Indian rupees)

-(Reporting by Rajendra Jadhav; Editing by Joseph Radford)
+(Reporting by Rajendra Jadhav; Additional reporting by Mayank Bhardwaj; Editing by Joseph Radford and Susan Fenton)